introlatin/introlatin.github.io/docs/course_information/policies.md

 ## Accessibility

-Any student who feels the need for accommodation based on the impact of a disability should contact the Office of Accessibility Services to discuss support services available.
-Once the office receives documentation supporting the request for accommodation, the student would meet privately with Accessibility Services to discuss reasonable and appropriate accommodations.
-Contact information for the Office of Accessibility Services can be found [here](https://www.holycross.edu/health-wellness-and-access/office-accessibility-services).
-You may also call 508-793-3693.
+Any student who feels the need for accommodation based on the impact of a disability should contact the Office of Accessibility to discuss support services available.
+Students with disabilities can begin the accommodation request process by completing the online intake form through the "Accessibility and Accommodations" portal on my.fairfield or by contacting the Office of Accessibility at [ooa@fairfield.edu](mailto:ooa@fairfield.edu).
+Contact information for the Office of Accessibility can be found [here](https://www.fairfield.edu/undergraduate/academics/resources/academic-commons/accessibility/).
+You may also call 203-254-4000, x2615, or visit the Office on the main floor of the DiMenna-Nyselius Library in the Academic Commons.

-If you are already registered with Accessibility Services, please be sure to get your accommodation letters and deliver them to me in a timely fashion.
+If you are already registered with the Office of Accessibility, please be sure to get your accommodation letters and deliver them to me in a timely fashion.
 Instructors need 4-5 days advance notice to be able to facilitate the process of receiving testing accommodations.

 [Return to top.](#top)

 ***

-## External Resources and Tutoring
+## External Resources

-In addition to my email and student hours, there are resources outside myself and the Classics department, like [Academic Services and Learning Resources](https://www.holycross.edu/support-and-resources/academic-services-and-learning-resources) that can help with assignments or your progress through the course in general.
+In addition to my email and student hours, there are resources outside myself, like the [Office of Academic Support and Retention](https://www.fairfield.edu/undergraduate/academics/resources/academic-commons/index.html) and the [Writing Center](https://www.fairfield.edu/undergraduate/academics/resources/academic-commons/index.html) that can help with assignments or your progress through the course in general.
 Remember, there is no such thing as a stupid question.

-In addition, the Department of Classics and the Classics Department Inclusion Committee are pleased to offer a peer-based tutoring program for Greek 102 students.
-The tutors have received training through Academic Services and Learning Resources and will discuss material being covered in the students’ courses, guide students on how to solve problems, and provide independent learning strategies.
-The workshop will run as an appointment-based service of 40-minute sessions, with the student and Peer Tutor working together to find a convenient time. **To set up an appointment with one of the tutors, please contact me and we'll set it up**!
+By the way, to test whether you’re reading the syllabus all the way through, please send me an email with a photo of your ancient Roman monument by [date], with the subject line “Caesar and Pompey were ARCH-enemies!”
+If you do so, you will receive five (5) extra credit points on your semester total (see below for the course grading structure).

 [Return to top.](#top)